mikewest/anti-exfil/README.md

 a connection on behalf of a page, the user agent will consult this list of endpoints, and block the connection before it's made if there's a mismatch.

-One syntax which seems sufficient would be a Structured Field list of Strings, each matching the `URLPattern` syntax for absolute URLs, or the token "response-origin".
-This list could be annotated with a small number of parameters as we discover required extension points.
+One syntax which seems sufficient would be a Structured Field parsed as a List with one element: an Inner List whose elements are either the Token `response-origin`, or Strings matching the `URLPattern` syntax for absolute URLs.
+This Inner List could be annotated with a small number of parameters as we discover required extension points.
 Reporting, for example.
 That is: